Induction Generator: Types & Working Principle

 For normal running, the resistors are shorted out by shorting the brushes together.
 The wound rotor has the advantage of being able to vary speed by varying the resistance.

-It also has higher starting torque than a squirrel-cage rotor due to the number of windings.
-Wound rotors are used in doubly fed generators in wind machines.
+It also has a higher starting torque than a squirrel-cage rotor due to the number of windings.
+Wound rotors are used in doubly-fed generators in wind machines.

 Singly Fed Induction Generator Working